mui/material-ui/docs/src/pages/demos/buttons/buttons.md

 {{"demo": "pages/demos/buttons/IconLabelButtons.js"}}

+## Customized Buttons

+You have been reading our [overrides documentation page](/customization/overrides) but you are not confident jumping in?
+Here is an example of how you can change the main color of an input.
+There is no limit.

+{{"demo": "pages/demos/buttons/CustomizedButtons.js"}}

 ## Complex Buttons

 The Flat Buttons, Raised Buttons, Floating Action Buttons and Icon Buttons are built on top of the same component: the `ButtonBase`.